 Also, a litter mat will remove litter, usually via a special texture from cats’ paws as they exit the litter box.
 If kitty walks across the litter mat, that means less tracking of cat litter through the house.

-Finally, if your cat has an accidental bathroom break outside of their litter box, the mat will absorb the liquid and allow you to scoop up any mess left laying around.
+Finally, if your cat has an accidental bathroom break outside of their litter box, the mat will absorb the liquid and allow you to scoop up any mess left lying around.